Since signing with me at Hartline signed a six book contract

 Numerous technical articles published in national computer user newsletter, Periodic contributor to Faith & Values section of Richmond.com website - Found in the Translation 1st place winner in novel category at 2006 Blue Ridge Mountains Christian Writers Conference, Short story version of Found placed in top ten in 2005 Faith-in-Fiction contest sponsored by Dave Long of Bethany House , Article adapted for use in Bonnie Bruno's When God Steps In: Stories of Everyday Grace (Standard Publishing, September 2006) Retiring in September 2008 to write full-time http://www.rogerbruner.com/

-Since coming with Hartline Bonnie has signed a contract with Abingdon Press for her mystery Cooking the Books and for her novella Pieces of the Heart in their new quilting series entitled Stitches of Time
+Since signing with me at Hartline Is signing with Revell for her dystopian series The Stonebraid Chronicles. first book entitled Thunder to release fall 2014.
+Abingdon Press published her mystery Cooking the Books and her novella Pieces of the Heart in their new quilting series entitled Stitches of Time

 She is a Bible Study teacher, Teen Sunday school teacher, and a soloist at her church.
 As a Google certified Blog*Star, she is designated as an expert user on Blogger.
 She dispenses advice for problem resolution on the Google/Blogger Help Forums for those using the Blogger platform.
 As the Director of the Christian Fiction Blog Alliance (CFBA), she has 200+ member blogs that weekly do blog tours to market the latest in Christian fiction.
 She is the owner/Publisher of Christian Fiction Online Magazine (CFOM), a monthly 50+ page ezine showcasing the best and brightest of Christian authors and columnists.
 Bonnie is also the designated Northeast Zone Director for the American Christian Fiction Writers (ACFW).
 Member of ITW (International Thriller Writers).
 She is on permanent faculty at the Colorado Christian Writers Conference and the Greater Philadelphia Christian Writers Conference teaching workshops on blogging and website design.
 She has been named "Writer of the Year" at the GPCWC in both 2009 and 2010.
 She has plans to develop a brand "feel the beat" where her readers know that she will deliver heart pounding action and suspense.

-Since coming with Hartline James has signed a contract with the Wayside Press imprint of Written World Communications for his mystery written with his daughter Diane Murder So Sweet and a second mystery of his own Cleansed by Fire (1/15/12) with Dancing With Bear Communications.
+Since signing with me at Hartline Wayside Press imprint of Written World Communications published his mystery written with his daughter Diane Murder aCapella and a second mystery of his own Cleansed by Fire (1/15/12) with Dancing With Bear Communications.

 He has a degree in English with an emphasis on writing, but when that did not support a growing family, he returned to graduate school in the field of mathematics.
 Upon graduation, he worked as a research mathematician, segueing into computer science.
 This eventually led to the formation his own company, with his wife.
 Then one day, he realized his children were grown, self-supporting, and he could return to his original love - writing.
 Along the way, he received grants from the National Science Foundation, NASA, and the Data Processing Management Association.
 He has been listed in Who's Who in Computer Science, and Two Thousand Notable Americans.
 Callan has published two books: one non-fiction book on computers, and a mystery/suspense novel, which appeared in print and audio.
 The audio version (by Books in Motion) rose as high as number seven on the publisher's list.
 Two of his unpublished novels have won contests for novels.